SharePoint/sp-dev-docs/docs/sp-add-ins/sharepoint-add-ins.md

   - Your add-in will use SharePoint's REST/OData APIs to perform CRUD operations on SharePoint data:

-      - Find our explanatory documentation in the article  [Get to know the SharePoint 2013 REST service](get-to-know-the-sharepoint-2013-rest-service.md) and other articles to which it links.
+      - Find our explanatory documentation in the article  [Get to know the SharePoint REST service](get-to-know-the-sharepoint-2013-rest-service.md) and other articles to which it links.

-  - Find reference documentation at  [REST API reference for SharePoint 2013](http://msdn.microsoft.com/library/3514e753-19f9-4b41-a1ae-f35c5ffc17d2%28Office.15%29.aspx).
+  - Find reference documentation at  [REST API reference for SharePoint](http://msdn.microsoft.com/library/3514e753-19f9-4b41-a1ae-f35c5ffc17d2%28Office.15%29.aspx).

   - If you are not using Visual Studio, you have to create the add-in manifest file and the add-in package.
 For information, see  [Explore the app manifest structure and the package of a SharePoint Add-in](explore-the-app-manifest-structure-and-the-package-of-a-sharepoint-add-in.md).
 There are a lot of time-saving advantages to using Visual Studio and Microsoft Office Developer Tools for Visual Studio to make your manifest and package.
 We recommend that you consider them, even if you use another tool to create the remote web application itself.
 The  [Community edition of Visual Studio](https://www.visualstudio.com/news/vs2013-community-vs.aspx) is free.